Jesse Green, Sussex County. First Deputy Grand Master, and Second Grand

 a Grand Communication

-of the Lodges of Ancient York Masons established in the State of
+of a majority of the Lodges of Ancient York Masons established in the State of

 Delaware, held by appointment, at the Town Hall in the Borough of